Krishan-B/c-7066/DEVELOPER_NOTES.md

 ## Testing

-- Use Vitest for new tests; keep legacy Jest tests until migrated.
+- Use Vitest for all tests.
+Legacy Jest tests have been removed or migrated.
 - Maintain high test coverage and run tests in CI.

 ## Linting & Formatting